 A landing page and web components

-Skyrocket launched a landing page featuring Fission’s new brand and messaging.
+We designed a landing page featuring Fission’s new brand and messaging.
 Our designers also built out components for Fission to use in developing their full website and platform, including icons for the product features list.
 These components made it easy for Fission’s team to apply the brand across their digital presence seamlessly.

 Company pitch deck

 For companies like Fission, a pitch deck is an essential tool.
-Skyrocket set Fission up for success with a well-branded deck that clearly articulated the company’s vision, product, and opportunity through language and graphics.
+Skyrocket set Fission up for success with a well-branded pitch that clearly articulated the company’s vision, product, and opportunity through language and graphics.
 Fission could speak to investors without struggling to find the right words.

 What changed for Fission?